seanaujong/software-engineering-prep/README.md

-# Software Engineering Prep
+# Software Engineering Curriculum

-To get started, make sure you understand the content from [what I used to learn software engineering][1].
 This repo attempts to cover topics that you might find in an introductory computer science course.
+You can also read my blog on [what I used to learn software engineering][1]

 [1]: https://medium.com/@seanaujong/a-software-engineering-journey-for-beginners-a08640916929

-# Curriculum Overview

 ## Harvard CS50 Series